Diffusion Models as Cartoonists: The Curious Case of High Density Regions: High-resolution diffusion probability landscape

 Inspired by the empirical observation that the highest likelihood generated samples are blurry images we performed the following two experiments.
 First, we add different amounts of blur to FFHQ-256 test images and measure the likelihood of the distorted image.
 We found that blurring always increases the likelihood and that the increase is proportional to the strength of blurring (\autoref{fig:blurring-logp-ffhq}).

 Second, we compare the model's likelihood estimation with the image's file size after PNG compression.
 The smaller the PNG file size, the less information in the image.
-For FFHQ-256, we found a 97\% correlation between the model's estimates of $\log p_0(\vx_0)$ and the amount of information contained in an image (\autoref{fig:logp-vs-png-ffhq}).
+For FFHQ-256, we found a 97\% correlation between $\log p_0(\vx_0)$ and the amount of information in an image (\autoref{fig:logp-vs-png-ffhq}).
+This hints at why cartoons and blurry images have the highest densities (\autoref{app:explanation}).
+We used 192 samples for each of 7 blur strengths $\sigma \in \{0, 1, 2, 5, 10, 20, 50\}$, resulting in 7$\cdot$192=1344 images.